ful1e5/Bibata_Cursor/README.md

 #### Crafting Your Bibata

+[https://bibata.live](https://bibata.live) simplifies the personalization of cursor themes, making it easy and accessible for users.
+With bibata, you can enhance your cursor experience effortlessly.
+Best of all, it's available for free, allowing you to enjoy a customized bibata cursor theme tailored to your preferences.

 The process of creating custom cursor themes involves two main steps:

 1. Rendering SVG files to PNG files.